-In June 2011, the Company entered into a Securities Purchase Agreement with certain purchasers (the "Securities Purchase Agreement"), pursuant to which the Company agreed to sell for an aggregate price of \$24.0 million 160,000,006 shares of its common stock (the "Shares") and warrants to purchase 80,000,005 shares of its common stock (the "Warrants") with an exercise price of \$0.18 per share (the "Private Placement").
+In June 2011, the Company entered into a Securities Purchase Agreement with certain purchasers (the Securities Purchase Agreement), pursuant to which the Company agreed to sell for an aggregate price of \$24.0 million, 160,000,006 shares of its common stock (the Shares) and warrants to purchase 80,000,005 shares of its common stock (the Warrants) with an exercise price of \$0.18 per share (the Private Placement).
 The Private Placement closed on July 1, 2011.
-For each Share purchased, the investors received one Warrant to purchase 0.5 shares of common stock (together, a "Unit"), at a purchase price of \$0.15 per Unit.
-The Warrants became exercisable on the July 1, 2011, the date of issuance, and expire on the fifth anniversary of that date.
-The Warrants may be exercised only for cash or, if a registration statement is not then effective and available for the resale of the shares of common stock issuable upon exercise of the Warrants, by surrender of such Warrant, or a portion of such Warrant, by way of cashless exercise.
+For each Share purchased, the investors received one Warrant to purchase 0.5 shares of common stock (together, a Unit), at a purchase price of \$0.15 per Unit.
+The Warrants became exercisable on July 1, 2011, the date of issuance, and expire on the fifth anniversary of that date.
+The Warrants may be exercised for cash only or, if a registration statement is not then effective and available for the resale of the shares of common stock issuable upon exercise of the Warrants, by surrender of such Warrant, or a portion of such Warrant, by way of cashless exercise.
 There is no right to exercise the Warrants to the extent that after giving effect to such exercise the holder would beneficially own in excess of 9.99% of the outstanding shares of common stock following such exercise (or such other limit as may be designated by any particular purchaser).
 Each holder of the Warrants can amend or waive the foregoing limitation by written notice to the Company, with such waiver taking effect only upon the expiration of a 61-day notice period.

-Under the terms of the Securities Purchase Agreement, the Company filed on July 29, 2011 a registration statement with the Securities and Exchange Commission (the "Commission") to register for resale the Shares and the shares of common stock issuable upon the exercise of the Warrants (collectively, the "Registrable Securities").
-The Company agreed to use commercially reasonable efforts to have the registration statement declared effective within 90 days of the closing of the Private Placement (or 120 days in the event the registration statement is reviewed by the Commission, but in any event, no later than two business days from the Commission indicating that it has no further comments on the registration statement).
-If the Company fails to meet certain filing or effectiveness deadlines with respect to the registration statement or fails to keep the registration statement continuously effective for a designated time (with limited exceptions), the Company may be obligated to pay to the holders of the Registrable Securities liquidated damages in an amount equal to 1.0% per month of such holder's pro rata interest in the total purchase price of the Private Placement.
+Under the terms of the Securities Purchase Agreement, on July 29, 2011, the Company filed a registration statement with the SEC to register for resale the Shares and the shares of common stock issuable upon the exercise of the Warrants (collectively, the Registrable Securities).
+The registration statement was declared effective on August 4, 2011.
+If the Company fails to keep the registration statement continuously effective for a designated time (with limited exceptions), the Company may be obligated to pay to the holders of the Registrable Securities liquidated damages in an amount equal to 1.0% per month of such holder's pro rata interest in the total purchase price of the Private Placement.